garubi/Push-Push-Air/README.md

 # Push Push Air

+_[this page is a work in progress, and for the moment it's little more than a notepad... it will become a well documentend Readme aniway, soon or later]_

-A little (but expandable) battery powered pedalboard that can turn pages, send keystrokes, etc via Bluethooth.
+A little (but expandable) battery powered pedalboard that, emulating a Bluethooth keyboard, send keystrokes (per example it can turn pages on a PDF reader... ).

 Made with an ESP32
 Configurable via WiFI (you can choose the keystrokes that you want to send)

 Libraries used: